-- 71. As noted previously, our initial proposals treated North Central and North West London as one sub-region.
-This section of the report focuses on the North West area, covering the boroughs of Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, Hounslow, Kensington and Chelsea, that part of Richmond upon Thames which lies north of the River Thames, Westminster and the City of London, which includes 18 existing constituencies, and part of another.
-Of these, Brent Central, Brent North, Brentford and Isleworth, Feltham and Heston, and Hampstead and Kilburn (which includes part of our subsequent North Central London sub-region) were below the permitted electorate range.
-Chelsea and Fulham, Cities of London and Westminster, Ealing Southall, Kensington, Twickenham and Westminster North were above the permitted range, and Ealing Central and Acton, Ealing North, Hammersmith, Harrow East, Harrow West, Hayes and Harlington, Ruislip Northwood and Pinner, and Uxbridge and South Ruislip had electorates within the permitted range. - 72.
+- 457. As noted previously, our initial proposals treated North Central and North West London as one sub-region.
+This section of the report focuses on the North West area, covering the boroughs of: Brent; Ealing; Hammersmith and Fulham; Harrow; Hillingdon; Hounslow, Kensington and Chelsea; that part of Richmond upon Thames which lies north of the River Thames; Westminster and the City of London, which includes 18 existing constituencies; and part of another.
+Of these, the following were below the permitted electorate range: Brent Central; Brent North; Brentford and Isleworth; Feltham and Heston; and Hampstead and Kilburn (which includes part of our subsequent North Central London sub-region).
+The following were above the permitted range: Chelsea and Fulham; Cities of London and Westminster; Ealing Southall; Kensington; Twickenham and Westminster North.
+The following were within the permitted range: Ealing Central and Acton; Ealing North; Hammersmith; Harrow East; Harrow West; Hayes and Harlington; Ruislip, Northwood and Pinner; and Uxbridge and South Ruislip. - 458.
 In the Borough of Brent, we proposed a Brent Central constituency that was wholly within the borough, Hendon and Golders Green, and West Hampstead and Kilburn constituencies, both of which crossed the A5 into the boroughs of Barnet and Camden respectively, and a Kenton and Wembley West constituency, which included two wards from the Borough of Harrow.
 Our proposals for the Borough of Ealing were for minimal change.
 Ealing North was reconfigured solely to reflect new local government ward boundaries.
-We proposed moving Walpole ward from Ealing Central and Actorn to our proposed Southall constituency, and the Borough of Hammersmith and Fulham wards of College Park & Old Oak, and Wormholt into our proposed Ealing Central constituency.
-We paired the centre of Hammersmith with the Chiswick area of the Borough of Hounslow, and Fulham with part of Chelsea, to propose our Hammersmith and Chiswick, and Fulham and Chelsea West constituencies. - 73.
-In the Borough of Harrow we proposed a configuration for the Harrow constituency taking account of new local government ward boundaries, and crossed the A5 to propose a Stanmore and Edgware constituency including two wards from the Borough of Barnet.
-Across the Borough of Hillingdon we proposed a Hayes and West Drayton constituency very similar to the existing Hayes and Harlington, altered only to take account of new local government ward boundaries, and proposed minor changes to the Ruislip, Northwood and Pinner, and Uxbridge and South Ruislip constituencies for the same reason.
+We proposed moving the Walpole ward from Ealing Central and Acton to our proposed Southall constituency, and the Borough of Hammersmith and Fulham wards of College Park & Old Oak, and Wormholt into our proposed Ealing Central constituency.
+We paired the centre of Hammersmith with the Chiswick area of the Borough of Hounslow, and Fulham with part of Chelsea, to propose our Hammersmith and Chiswick, and Fulham and Chelsea West constituencies.

-74. As we proposed including three Borough of Hounslow wards in the Hammersmith and Chiswick constituency, we needed to increase the number of electors in the Brentford and Isleworth constituency, and did so by including the Heston East ward, and the Borough of Richmond upon Thames ward of Whitton from the existing Twickenham constituency.
-As in our initial proposals we had paired the City of London with the Borough of Islington as described previously, we grouped the Borough of Westminster with the Borough of Kensington and Chelsea and proposed Westminster and Chelsea East, and Kensington and Westbourne constituencies.
+- 459. In the Borough of Harrow, we proposed a configuration for the Harrow constituency, taking account of new local government ward boundaries, and crossed the A5 to propose a Stanmore and Edgware constituency including two wards from the Borough of Barnet.
+Across the Borough of Hillingdon we proposed a Hayes and West Drayton constituency very similar to the existing Hayes and Harlington, altered only to take account of new local government ward boundaries, and proposed minor changes to the Ruislip, Northwood and Pinner, and the Uxbridge and South Ruislip constituencies for the same reason. - 460.
+As we proposed including three Borough of Hounslow wards in the Hammersmith and Chiswick constituency, we needed to increase the number of electors in the Brentford and Isleworth constituency, and did so by including the Heston East ward, and the Borough of Richmond upon Thames ward of Whitton from the existing Twickenham constituency.
+As in our initial proposals we had paired the City of London with the Borough of Islington, as described previously, we grouped the Borough of Westminster with the Borough of Kensington and Chelsea and proposed Westminster and Chelsea East, and Kensington and Westbourne constituencies.